Impressions // Anne of Green Gables by L.M. Montgomery

 ‘isn’t it nice to think that tomorrow is a new day with no mistakes in it yet?’

 It’s been quite a while since I last wrote anything here, but I couldn’t think of a more wonderful book to review for my return post.
 It’s been a relatively difficult few weeks for me, and it wasn’t too long before I realised that I needed to step back from everything I was doing and re-evaluate a few things.
-After a few days of dragging my feet, feeling sorry for myself, and not reading much at all, I borrowed my grandmother’s copy of Anne of Green Gables in the hope of cheering myself up with a book which would hopefully prove more light hearted and uplifting than The Handmaid’s Tale, which, admittedly, is a pretty low bar for a jolly read.
+After a few days of dragging my feet, feeling sorry for myself, and not reading very much at all, I borrowed my grandmother’s copy of Anne of Green Gables in the hope of cheering myself up with a book.
+My aim here was to pick something that would hopefully prove more light-hearted and uplifting than The Handmaid’s Tale, which, admittedly, is a pretty low bar for a jolly read.

 Impressions // Marlena by Julie Buntin and The Girls by Emma Cline